magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/theme-ui-lib.md

     );
 }</pre>

-Where variables starting with `@_` are private mixin variables used only in this mixin.
+Variables starting with `@_` are private mixin variables used only in this mixin.
 Variables starting with `@` (without the underscore) are global, and are listed in <a href="{{site.mage2000url}}lib/web/css/source/lib/variables" target="_blank"><code>lib/web/css/source/lib/variables/</code></a>.

 <h2 id="docs">UI library documentation</h2>

-You can find the detailed information about the Magento UI library in the documentation provided together with the code:
+You can find detailed information about the Magento UI library in the documentation provided together with the code:

 * <a href="{{ site.mage2000url }}lib/web/css/docs/source/README.md" target="_blank"><code>lib/web/css/docs/source/README.md</code></a>: describes the Magento UI library structure, naming conventions, and code style.
 * <a href="{{ site.mage2000url }}lib/web/css/docs" target="_blank"><code>lib/web/css/docs</code></a>: contains a set of `.html` files with detailed information about the library mixins.
-Each file is named after the mixin it describes, and contains detailed mixin description and navigation controls to access other mixins documentation.
+Each file is named after the mixin it describes, and contains detailed mixin description and navigation controls to access documentation for other mixins.
 The documentation is available in a convenient HTML view in the following location in your Magento installation: <code>pub/static/frontend/Magento/blank/en_US/css/docs/index.html</code>